jsom1/jsom1.github.io/_walkthroughs/Headless.md

 ![dashboard]({{https://jsom1.github.io/}}/_images/htb_headless_dash.png){: height="80px" width = "420px"}
 </div>

-This is interesting, because it is very likely linked to the cookie we saw in the header. *Ffuf* didn't find any subdomain, so we only have 3 leads now: the formular, this error message, and potentially the version of Werkzeug.
-Let's dig into the error message and try to modify the cookie.
+This is interesting, because it is very likely linked to the cookie we saw in the header. so we have 3 leads now:

+- The formular, which might be vulnerable to injections such as XSS, SQLi, and so on
+- The cookie and this error message
+- Werkzeug itself

+Let's start by digging into the error message and try to modify the cookie.
 To do that, we could install a Firefox extension (a cookie manager), but we should also be able to do it from the menu -> Web developer -> Storage Inspector.
 The idea is to modify the cookie with the value we found, that is "InVzZXIi.uAlmXlTvm8vyihjNaPDWnvB_Zfs".
 Then, we refresh the page to see if it worked.\\
 Unfortunately, as we see in the image below, it is already the cookie being used.

 <div class="img_container">